noahc3/PegaScape/README.md

 ## Credits

 * ReSwitched, hexkyz and other contributors for PegaSwitch.
-* Everyone who worked on smhax, nvcore, nspwn, etc.
+* Everyone who worked on smhax, nvhax, nspwn, etc.
+* liuervehc for <a href="https://github.com/liuervehc/caffeine/">Caffeine</a>, bringing the first CFW to IPATCHED Switches, and dealing with my random support DMs.
 * stuck_pixel for <a href="https://github.com/pixel-stuck/nereba/">Nereba</a> and <a href="https://github.com/pixel-stuck/reboot_to_rcm">reboot_to_rcm</a>.
-* liuervehc for <a href="https://github.com/liuervehc/caffeine/">Caffeine</a> and dealing with my random support DMs.
 * Switchbrew for <a href="https://github.com/switchbrew/nx-hbloader">nx-hbloader</a>.
 * bernv3 for the sexy background art.